'Rata Wenuwen Hiru - Sahana Yaathra' - continues today (Video)

 The ‘Rata Wenuwen Hiru - Sahana Yaathra’ operations are directed from the Hiru Media Network headquarters located on the 35th and 37th floors of the World Trade Center in Fort, while all deliveries are undertaken from the Hiru Life studio complex at Pelawatta.

 Hiru has taken on the mantle to serve the Venerable Maha Sangha and main priests from temples, churches and kovils as well as children in children’s homes and elders of Elders’ Homes.
-The work was carried out covering the Gampaha and Colombo districts today.
+The work is carried out .

 Meanwhile, many people across the island have volunteered to donate to the ‘Rata Wenuwen Hiru - Sahana Yaathra’ operations, expressing their unwavering confidence in our mission.

-People in the villages of Katyaaya Yaya 5 and 6 in Eppawala, Anuradhapura provided over 1000 kilos of rice to the Sahana Yaathra’ today.
+People in the villages of Katyaaya Yaya 5 and 6 in Eppawala, Anuradhapura provided over 1000 kilos of rice to the Sahana Yaathra’.

 Meanwhile, the programme launched by the Hiru Media Network to protect elders who are at high risk of contracting the Corona Virus, continued yesterday.
-Accordingly, the Bokundara Karuna Elders' Home and the Dehiwala Salvation Army Child Development and Women's Elder's Hostel were disinfected.
+Accordingly, the work will be carried out in the districts of Colombo and Gampaha today.

 If this service is required by an Elders’ Home, they can contact on 077 303 5930.